 - Heartburn and acidity

-If you are aware of any of the following health conditions that you suffer from, you should not take rose hip, unless your doctor has advised you otherwise:
+If you have any of the following conditions, you should not take rose hip unless your doctor has advised so:

 - If you are suffering from sickle cell disease.
 The vitamin C in rose hip can turn the blood more acidic and worsen the situation.